axinc-ai/ailia-models/face_identification/insightface/README.md

 ![Output](output.png)

+## Note

+The code of InsightFace is released under the MIT License.
+There is no limitation for both acadmic and commercial usage.

+The training data containing the annotation (and the models trained with these data) are available for non-commercial research purposes only.

 ## Usage
 Automatically downloads the onnx and prototxt files on the first run.
 It is necessary to be connected to the Internet while downloading.